Nexus-Mods/Vortex-Backend/README.md

 The announcements file is an array of `IAnnouncement` objects.

-This is downloaded locally to `%APPDATA%\Vortex\temp\announcements.json` on Vortex startup.
+This is downloaded on Vortex startup or if `%APPDATA%\vortex_devel\temp\announcements.json` exists during a development build, this is used instead.

 ```json
 {